In 2018 Māori comprised approximately 16.5% (775,836 people) of New Zealand’s population.

 - the recapitalisation of tribally owned assets

-- the establishment of over 20 Māori radio stations and a television channel
+- the establishment of over 20 Māori radio stations and two television channels

 In the early 2000s a number of Māori individuals were regarded as major national figures or had international reputations in their chosen fields.
-Among them were the opera singer Dame Kiri Te Kanawa, film director Lee Tamahori, child actor Keisha Castle-Hughes, golfer Michael Campbell, artist Ralph Hotere (who died in early 2013), and writers Patricia Grace and Witi Ihimaera.
+Among them were the opera singer Dame Kiri Te Kanawa, film director Lee Tamahori, child actor Keisha Castle-Hughes, golfer Michael Campbell, artist Ralph Hōtere, and writers Patricia Grace and Witi Ihimaera.